 When designing the recessed lighting for a room, approach it as three separate layers: General Lighting, Task Lighting, and Accent Lighting.

-Begin by considering how the room will be used.
+Consider how the room will be used.
 What activities will the occupants be performing, and which lighting layers would be beneficial?

 Every room needs general lighting to provide overall light for the room.
 The goal is to give you control over the ambient light in the room, day or night.
 The general lighting layer consists of a grid of lights spaced evenly across the ceiling.
 The cones of light that shine down from each recessed light will overlap and work together to fill the room with light.

 1. Determine the number of lights that are appropriate for the room.